Lesson 2 of 7 - grow effective communication skills

 21) Your partner uses information you've shared to attack or criticize you:

 "Name), I feel really betrayed by you.
-I trusted you with (specific information), and I'm feeling like you're using it against me.
+I trusted you with (specific information), and I feel like you're using it against me.
 I'm feeling a lot less safe in confiding in you!"

 22) Your partner says you're playing communication or mind games: